geneontology/obo-edit/javascript/graph/README.txt

 General goals are:

-* Retool to operate with Rhino in addition to Spidermonkey
+* Retool to operate with Rhino in addition to Spidermonkey [DONE]

-As support for Spidermonkey has always been marginal and the possible possible usefulness Rhino increasing, the libraries should be retooled to not collide with its namespeces.
+As support for Spidermonkey has always been marginal in packages and the possible usefulness Rhino increasing, the libraries should be retooled to not collide with its namespeces.
 Development and debugging will mostly occur with Rhino, occasional spot-checking in Spidermonkey.
 This will likely mean a general flattening of the library namespace.

-* Light reimplementation of the graph/model based on the last amigo code
+* Light reimplementation of the graph/model based on the last amigo code [DONE]

 We'll start there, but strip out a lot of the unecessary OBD frippery.